 The Role of the Chair

 The LGB Chair, alongside the Chief Executive Officer is the most significant person with whom the Principal interacts.
 All provide the Principal with guidance, advice, support and constructive challenge.
 All have a deep understanding of the Academy.
 The Chair’s main focus is as a critical friend; the executives’ main focus is as line manager and therefore holding the Principal to account.
 At the heart of this relationship is total trust.
 It should be possible for each to speak to the other in full confidence no matter how difficult the subject matter.
 It is rare for the relationship between the LGB Chair and the Principal to break down.
-If one loses confidence in the other or has concerns about the actions and performance of the other that must be addressed either through the Chief Executive Officer or through the Board of Directors Chair.
+If one loses confidence in the other or has concerns about the actions and performance of the other that must be addressed either through the Chief Executive Officer or through the Board of Trustees Chair.

 As the leader of the LGB, the Chair must ensure a good example is set to his or her fellow LGB members and that everyone is aware of the expectations upon them.
 Occasionally, it is necessary for the LGB Chair to respond when an LGB member is not meeting those expectations to such an extent that the effectiveness of the LGB is damaged.
 Every attempt should be made to deal with such a matter on an informal basis in the first instance.